 Tagore’s commitment to a reasoned understanding of the world around us came through also in his wholehearted support for scientific education (his school insisted on every child’s exposure to the new findings emerging anywhere in the world).

 Back then, if you expected people to pay to attend your school, you had to pretend you'd teach science and math rather than tree-climbing.
 At a later point, Tagore tried to turn his school into an University.
 This happened at around the time Sen's grandfather was appointed Registrar of the newly created Dacca University which rose and rose.
-Shantiniketan stagnated more particularly after it was taken over by the Central Government.
+Shantiniketan stagnated more particularly after it was taken over by the Central Government though it did become a Central University after Tagore's son ran off with the wife of one of the teachers there and thus lost the moral authority to keep the thing in the family.

 The same commitment to reason is seen also in Tagore’s cultural evaluations, including his firm mixture of pride in Indian culture

 but he gave no reason for it- or rather, no good reason.
-True, he had no choice but to imbibe some Bengali culture because he was Bengali but Bengali culture turned out to be shit.
+The fact is, he had no choice but to imbibe some Bengali culture because he was Bengali but Bengali culture turned out to be shit.

 and rejection of any claim to the priority of Indian culture over all others.